mikaelbr/bacon-love/exercises/6_mapping_and_filtering/problem.md

 }
 ```

+What you should do to solve this exercise is to return these three things:

-What you should return is a stream of the names of the authors on the form: "last, first".
+a.
+A stream of author names on the form "last, first"
+b.
+A stream of authors with over 10 000 readers
+c.
+A stream of author names with over 10 000 readers

 ## Template